 1/10 Baptism of The Lord

-There are no birth stories in the Gospel of Mark.
-No shepherds or innkeepers, no angels, or mangers.
-In his no-holds-barred, bare-knuckled approach, the opening scene in Mark’s gospel dramatically portrays a water-soaked Jesus standing in the river against the backdrop of a ripped open sky.
+There are no birth stories in the Gospel of Mark-no shepherds or innkeepers, no angels or mangers.
+In his no holds barred, bare-knuckled approach, Mark’s opening scene dramatically portrays a water-soaked Jesus standing in the river against the backdrop of a ripped-open sky.
 Perhaps, like Mark and his gospel and Jesus in the Jordan, we too, should dive right in… (Mark 1:4-11).